Tom Scavo

 Thomas Scavo /ˈskɑːvoʊ/ is a fictional character on the ABC television series Desperate Housewives, played by actor Doug Savant.

-Tom was originally credited as a recurring role throughout Season 1, but became credited as a series regular in Season 2.
-Early storylines often revolved around Tom's position at an advertising firm, causing him to frequently travel, usually leaving Lynette alone to run the family.
-Starting in Season 3, Tom's storyline turned to a focus of him trying to find what was next for him, due to being tired of working in advertising.
-When he finally decides, he opens Scavo's Pizzeria, much to Lynette's dismay.
-After the five year jump, it becomes apparent that Tom is now experiencing a mid-life crisis, as he purchased and restored an early model convertible.
-After Lynette gives birth to Paige, it is discovered that Tom is experiencing Male Post-Partum Depression (to which Lynette laughs off, thinking of it as a ridiculous notion.)
-Tom separates from Lynette at the end of Season 7 and dates Jane for the greater part of Season 8, however, Tom and Lynette reunite at the end of the series.
+During Season 1, Tom was credited as a recurring role, but became credited as a series regular in Season 2.
+Early storylines often focused on Tom's position at an advertising firm and his need to travel often, usually leaving his wife Lynette alone to run the family.
+In Season 3, Tom's storylines focused on his attempts to find a new job after becoming tired of advertising.
+He opens "Scavo's Pizzeria", much to Lynette's dismay.
+Five years later, it becomes apparent that Tom is experiencing a mid-life crisis when he purchases and restores an early model convertible.
+After Lynette gives birth to Paige, Tom is diagnosed with male postpartum depression, which Lynette laughs off as a ridiculous notion.
+Tom separates from Lynette at the end of season 7 and dates Jane for the majority of season 8.
+Tom and Lynette reunite at the end of season 8.

 Storylines

 Past

-Thomas "Tom" Scavo was born in 1968.
+Thomas "Tom" Scavo was born in 1970.
 He is the eldest of three children (Tom, Theresa and Peter) born to Allison and Rodney Scavo.
-He had three relationships in his life: first was one-night-stand Nora Huntington in 1994, Annabel Foster in 1997, but he told her he is not a husband material when they worked together in Advertising and one-night-stand with Renee Perry, during the short time when breaking up of engagement with Lynette.
+He has had three relationships prior to the events of the series, starting with one-night-stand Nora Huntington in 1994.
+He then dated Annabel Foster in 1997, but told her he is not a husband material when they worked together in advertising.
+He also had a one-night-stand with Renee Perry, during the short time when breaking off his engagement with Lynette Lindquist.